AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 Select the **[!UICONTROL Remove a search field]** icon (circle with "X" inside) so the search field is deleted.

 In the lower right corner of the Advanced Search panel, select **[!UICONTROL Search]** to begin your search.
-The results of the search appear in the Browse Panel on the right.
+The results of the search appear in the Browse panel on the right.
 You can change any search condition and select **[!UICONTROL Search]** to run the search again.

 Select **[!UICONTROL Clear]** if you want to clear the search criteria and start a new search.
 Select **[!UICONTROL Close]** when you finish searching to close the Search panel.